ratatui/ratatui-website/src/content/docs/tutorials/counter-app/basic-app/index.md

 ### Render a Frame

-Every application needs to render the state to the screen by calling `Terminal::draw()` with a closure that accepts a `Frame`.
-The application will call methods on the `Frame` to render the state of the application (and update the cursor if needed).

-In the interests of composability, it can be convenient to implement the `Widget` trait on your app type instead of directly calling methods on frame.
+To render the UI, an application calls`Terminal::draw()` with a closure that accepts a `Frame`.
+The most important method on `Frame` is `render_widget()` which renders any type that implements the [`Widget` trait](/concepts/widgets) such as `Paragraph`, `List` etc., We will implement the `Widget` for the `App` struct so that the code related to rendering is organized in a single place.
+This allows us to call `Frame::render_widget()` with the app in the closure passed to `Terminal::draw`.

 First, add a new `impl Widget for &App` block.
+We implement this on a reference to the App type, as the render function will not mutate any state, and we want to be able to use the app after the call to draw.
 The render function will create a block with a title, instruction text on the bottom, and some borders.
 Render a `Paragraph` widget with the application's state (the value of the `App`s counter field) inside the block.
 The block and paragraph will take up the entire size of the widget:

 ```rust title="src/main.rs"
 {{ #include @code/counter-app-basic/src/main.rs:impl Widget }}